wrattan/module01/README.md

 1. Clone the repository
 2. Navigate to the project directory
-3. Right click the index.html file and open with your favorite browser
+3. Right-click the index.html file and open it with your favorite browser

 ## Usage